October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement customer journey stage personalization

-• Use engagement scoring: track actions like downloads and page views to infer stage.
+• Use engagement scoring from actions like downloads and page visits to infer stage.

-• Create stage-specific CTAs: offer an eBook for awareness and a demo request for decision-stage visitors.
+• Offer stage-specific CTAs, for example an eBook for awareness and a demo request for decision stage.

-• Leverage marketing automation: connect behavior across channels to trigger on-site personalization.
+• Connect behavior across channels with marketing automation to trigger on-site personalization.

 Personalization Strategies Comparison